Thousands of shoes are on sale for Prime Day — plus up to 66% off fashion finds

 Vera Bradley Cotton Weekender Bag

-With 28 colors to choose from, packing for your next long weekend will be easier with this weekender bag that is now 53 percent off.
+With 28 colors to choose from, packing for your next long weekend will be easier with this weekender bag that is now 53% off.
 With enough pockets to access essentials such as your phone, wallet and keys, this bag can serve as a carry-on for weekend trips away.

 Timberland Women's Leather Wallet